-The no-action conditions are the conditions that would be present in the study area in 2050 if the Little Cottonwood Canyon Project were not implemented.
+The no-action conditions are the conditions that would be present in the study area in 2050 if the S.R.
+210 Project were not implemented.

-Figure 1.4-1 shows the locations of planned no-action roadway and transit projects in the study area except improvements to S.R.
+Figure 1.4-1 shows the locations of planned no-action roadway and transit projects in the study area except for improvements to S.R.
 210 from Fort Union Boulevard through the town of Alta.